InsiteSoftware/commerce-csharp-sdk/README.md

 ```

-To configure the project to your environment, we recommend to overwrite our `ClientService.CreateClient()` method.
-In this method, you'll need to assign the Host, ClientId, ClientSecret, and set IsCachingEnabled boolean.
-This is also where you can configure the http client.
-An example implementation is show below:
+When manually configuring the project to your environment, we recommend you overwrite our `ClientService.CreateClient()` method.
+In this method, you will need to assign the Host, ClientId, ClientSecret, and set the `IsCachingEnabled` boolean value.
+This is also where you can configure the HTTP client.
+An example implementation might look something like the following:

 ```sh
     public class CommerceClientService : ClientService